bryancrisp1988-byte/cybersecurity-portfolio/Coursera-1/Technical-Support-Fundamentals/Module-1-Intro-to-IT/Intro-to-IT-support.md

 This lesson explains what IT support professionals do, how they interact with users, and how they keep systems running smoothly.
 It introduces the core responsibilities of IT support in modern organisations.

 ## Key Learning Points
-- The role of IT support in a business
+- The role of IT support specialists in any business
-- Types of IT support (helpdesk, onsite, remote)
+- Types of IT support (helpdesk, onsite, remote, )
 - Importance of communication and customer service
-- Basic troubleshooting workflow (identify → diagnose → resolve → document)
+- Basic troubleshooting workflow (identify → troubleshoot → configure → document)
-- How IT support connects to cybersecurity and system reliability
+- How IT support connects to cybersecurity and system reliability by understand the system from software to hardware.

 ## Practical Understanding
 - IT support is the first point of contact for technical issues.